-‘ABDU’L-BAHÁ’S AUTOMOBILE halted in front of 33 East 36th Street after dark on Monday, November 18, 1912.
-He stepped out onto slushy pavement in the brisk evening air, and ascended a broad flight of steps between two sleek Assyrian lionesses named Prudence and Felicity, who kept watch in pink Tennessee marble before the recessed portico of an Italian Renaissance villa in midtown Manhattan.
+‘ABDU’L-BAHÁ’S AUTOMOBILE halted in front of 33 East 36th Street in the early afternoon on Monday, November 18, 1912.
+His party of six ascended a broad flight of steps between two sleek Assyrian lionesses who kept watch in pink Tennessee marble before the recessed portico of an Italian Renaissance villa in midtown Manhattan.

 The architect of the place, Charles Follen McKim of the renowned firm McKim, Mead & White, had suffered a nervous breakdown over this building—or, more precisely, over having to accommodate the insistent demands and fastidious tastes of his client.
 On other projects McKim might have done as he pleased, but one simply did not say no to J. Pierpont Morgan.

 Volcanic.
 Imperious.
 Intimidating.
 The qualities of the man blaze from the photographic portrait Edward Steichen took of him in 1903.
 Morgan’s ferocious eyes burn from behind his massive nose, which had been swollen and turned purple by a chronic skin disease.
 His left hand grasps a dagger—or so it appears from the way the light glints off the arm of his chair.

 Morgan’s powerful physical presence symbolized his ubiquitous command over the national economy.
 Like millions of Americans, ‘Abdu’l-Bahá had never been far from Morgan’s mighty reach.
-He had sailed to New York on a Morgan ship; conversed after dinner beneath the glow of Morgan light bulbs; slept in Morgan-operated Pullman cars speeding along Morgan-controlled railroads and across bridges made from Morgan steel; had stories printed about him in the Morgan-financed New York Times; sent telegram messages from Western Union stations bankrolled by Morgan money, over telegraph wires fashioned from Morgan copper; and he had joined New Yorkers as they watched the new Woolworth Building rise on Broadway in 1912 to become the tallest building in the world, built by a Morgan civil engineering firm.
+He had sailed to New York on a Morgan ship; conversed after dinner beneath the glow of Morgan incandescent lamps; slept in Morgan-operated Pullman cars speeding along Morgan-controlled railroads and across bridges made from Morgan steel; had stories printed about him in the Morgan-financed New York Times; sent telegram messages from Western Union stations bankrolled by Morgan money, over telegraph wires fashioned from Morgan copper; and he had joined New Yorkers as they watched the new Woolworth Building rise on Broadway in 1912 to become the tallest building in the world, built by a Morgan civil engineering firm.